 Residents Maintain Autonomy

-This is the percentage of patients who needed more assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living could indicate the deterioration of a patient's medical condition.
+This is the percent of residents who required more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of erosion of a patient's medical condition.

 Ability to Keep Residents Mobile